-Disposed of multiple lawsuits on summary judgment and at the pleadings stage in state and federal court, and successfully and efficiently resolved multiple lawsuits on favorable terms prior to trial.
+Obtained dismissal of multiple lawsuits on summary judgment and at the pleadings stage in state and federal court; successfully defended cases through trial, arbitration, appeal and administrative hearings; and efficiently resolved countless lawsuits on favorable terms prior to trial.

 Defended multiple claims of harassment and discrimination before the Equal Employment Opportunity Commission and the California Department of Fair Employment & Housing, wage and hour disputes before the California Labor Commissioner and discrimination claims before the Workers’ Compensation Appeals Board.

 Defended individuals against accusations of harassment and discrimination made in court and internally.

 Bruce M. Timm is the current Chair of the Employment Law Group at Boutin Jones Inc. His practice focuses on litigating employment disputes in state and federal courts, as well as before administrative agencies.
 Bruce defends clients in various industries against claims of harassment, discrimination, wrongful termination, retaliation, and wage and hour violations (both single-plaintiff and class actions).
 He also defends individuals accused of harassment or discrimination, both in litigation and internally.
 Bruce is recognized as one of the top employment defense attorneys in the region.
 He has been selected for the Northern California Super Lawyers list for defense-side employment litigation every year since 2014, recognized repeatedly by the Sacramento Business Journal’s Best of the Bar list for employment litigation, and acknowledged multiple times by Sacramento Magazine’s Top Lawyer list.